- Monevator - https://monevator.com -

 Are accumulation units worth the hassle?

 This cost saving is rendered superfluous if your fund isn’t saddled with trading fees or a high regular investing minimum.
+In that case you can just reinvest the dividends yourself.

-Whichever way you go, just remember that any accumulation units in your portfolio [16]are not immune to income tax.
+Whichever way you go, just remember that any accumulation units in your unsheltered portfolio [19]are not immune to income tax.

 As (nearly) always, making full use of tax shelters – by investing within your ISAs and pension – saves you hassle as well as money, by enabling you to sidestep all the above malarkey.